NowStreamingServices/Sqs-Tabs/README.md

 Tabs Plugin
 ===============

 >jQuery tabs for use in the Squarespace CMS.

+This plugin requires the use of [Squarespace Developer Mode](https://developers.squarespace.com/quick-start/) and is subject to their [Developer Terms of Use](https://developers.squarespace.com/developer-terms-of-use).

 ### Usage